 That same sentiment has been maintained by 44 Presidents through the entire history of our Republic, and we, here at IndED, hope that you, and your family are able to take a break from the hustle and bustle of daily life, pause, with friends, family, and loved ones…and give thanks.

 We give thanks for:

-The opportunity to live in a country where after one of the most contentious elections in our lifetime, we are in the process of a peaceful transition of power in the Executive Branch of the United States government.
-That we can all, through our disagreements seek what is good, right, and just for the commonweal of the country.
+The opportunity to live in a country where we are free to educate our children as we see fit.
+That we can all, through our disagreements, seek what is good, right, and just for the commonweal of the country.

 We commit to: